 For examples of cases that courts have decided as either fair use or not fair use (copyright infringement), see:

-Face-to-face instruction exceptions (17 U.S. Code § 110(1)) permit the performance and display of copyrighted works without permission or payment when all of the following requirements are met:
+Face-to-face instruction exceptions (17 U.S. Code § 110(1)) allow the performance and display of copyrighted works without permission when all of the following requirements are met:

-This exception does not, however, apply to making or distributing copies of copyrighted works.
+This exception does not apply to making or distributing copies of copyrighted works.
 When making or distributing copies, instructors must rely on fair use or seek permission from copyright holders.

 The public domain is made up of all works that are not eligible for copyright protection, which includes most works created by the United States government, as well as works that no longer have copyright protection.
 All works in the public domain are free to be copied and used without restriction.
 Works published in the United States prior to 1923 are in the public domain.